openshift-knative/serverless-operator/docs/sops/serverless-controller-knative-up.md

 You should check both OpenShift Serverless operator and Knative Serving control plane status.

+## Prerequisites

+1. You must have admin access to the cluster via `oc` CLI.

 ## Steps

 1. Check to see if all the pods are running in `openshift-serverless` namespace: